QuickBirdEng/SurveyKit/README.md

 Open a PR if you want to make changes to SurveyKit.

 # 📃 License
 SurveyKit is released under an MIT license.
-See TODO[License.md](LICENSE.md) for more information.
+See [License](LICENSE) for more information.